JustAnalytics vs Plausible vs Fathom: An Honest Comparison

 Frequently Asked Questions

-Which privacy-first analytics tool has the best free tier in 2026?
+Which of these tools has the best free tier in 2026?

 No — none of the three require a cookie banner under GDPR or ePrivacy.
 All three are cookieless by design and don't store personal identifiers.
 That's the entire point.
 You can drop any of them on a European-hosted site and skip the consent flow entirely.
 (You may still want a privacy policy entry, but no banner pop-up is required.)